JvanKatwijk/qt-dab/README.md

 and future support will be through the V3 library (currently 3.06).

  * **experimental** support is added for **self describing** "uff" files for dumping and reading back raw data.
-These files contain a description of the encoding and format of the contents.
+These files are self-describing, i.e. they contain a description of the encoding and format of the contents and a single reader (xml-files) is available to interpret the contents.
-Currently, the support drivers for the SDRplay (interfacing to the 2.13 SDRPlay library), the AIRspy, the "dabsticks" and the limeSDR device handlers are equipped with a "dump" button to create such a file.
+Currently, the support drivers for the SDRplay (interfacing to the 2.13 SDRPlay library), the AIRspy, the "dabsticks", the hackrf and the limeSDR device handlers are equipped with a "dump" button to create such a file.
-A "reader", called "xml-files" is also part of the distribution, the reader is able to handle these xml files.

 ----------------------------------------------------------------------
 Why a Beta version